|In the spirit of informed choice, Eats On Feets expects full disclosure from every person who participates in sharing breastmilk.|

 Fats are not only important for energy and growth.
 They are also important for brain development.
 To develop the high-quality myelin needed for the nerves to transmit messages to other nerves throughout the brain and body, the body needs certain types of fatty acids –linoleic and linolenic– which are found in large amounts in human milk.20

 The course for perinatal and maternal-child health states: “Lipase in human milk complements the low level of pancreatic lipase in infants, especially premature infants.”
 Lipase aids in the absorption of fats and is unfortunately mostly deactivated by all heat-treatment.

-The authors of the above course also write that the milk of mothers of preterm babies is significantly different from that of mothers who deliver at term.
+The authors of the above course also write that the milk of parents of preterm babies is significantly different from that of those who deliver at term.
 Part of the reason that preterm milk is so important for premature babies and fat absorption is because “The lipids in human milk also provide nutritional benefits.
 The fat globules in preterm milk are smaller, aiding in their absorption directly from the immature gut.
 Premature infants lack the enzymes and bile salts needed for digestion of fats.
 However, they absorb more than 90% of the fats in human milk.”

 Lack of lipase in pasteurized milk also has an impact on a premature baby’s immune response: the acetic acid produced by milk lipases act against lipid-enveloped viruses, bacteria and fungus.21 “Milk lipids provide an example of how an integral milk component can serve both a nutritional and a protective function.”22

 Lipase is deactivated by heat-treatment, and therefore raw, fresh (not frozen) when possible, properly screened and handled breastmilk is a better option when available.

 Immunoglobulins are a class of proteins produced in lymph tissue that function as antibodies in the immune response.